calebestesclientsuccess-hub/RP-Website-11-2-2025-3/docs/journey-flow.md

 - **Version Timeline & Preview Hooks**
   - Journey responses now include the five most recent `portfolio_versions` rows (stage key, confidence, scenes).
   - Selecting a version updates both `previewScenes` and the raw JSON editor, effectively acting as a rollback/light diff surface.
+- **Wizard → Builder Hand-off**:
+  - The streamlined `/api/portfolio/generate` flow now creates a project with a layered palette derived from the selected archetype.
+When users jump into `/admin/portfolio-builder?projectId=...`, Step 2 already lists the prioritized colors and Step 3 defaults to the same `shadcn/ui` library, so their “first build” feels instantaneous instead of redundant.
+  - Wizard-run projects immediately show up in “Recent Projects,” allowing builders to continue refinement without repeating any setup.

 ### Testing & Telemetry Checklist
 - **Manual walk-through**